-- · The proposed dissolution and liquidation of the Company may not be completed in a timely manner or at all. - · The amount we distribute to our shareholders as liquidating distributions, if any, pursuant to the Plan of Liquidation and Dissolution may be minimal. - · Until 2017, in recent years, we derived most of our royalty revenues from continued sales of PegIntron, which have been in sharp decline.
+- The proposed dissolution and liquidation of the Company may not be completed in a timely manner or at all. - The amount we distribute to our shareholders as liquidating distributions, if any, pursuant to the Plan of Liquidation and Dissolution may be minimal. - Until 2017, in recent years, we derived most of our royalty revenues from continued sales of PegIntron, which have been in sharp decline.
 In addition, our right to receive royalties on U.S. and European sales of PegIntron expired in 2016 and 2018, respectively, which has negatively impacted our royalty revenues. - · We expect to incur losses over the next several years. - Our rights to receive royalties on sales of PegIntron and sales of other drug products have expired in various jurisdictions and will, by 2024, expire world-wide.
-We currently do not anticipate any significant royalties from other sources and we do not intend to acquire new sources of royalty revenues. - · We expect that we will not realize our deferred income tax assets. - · We have reallocated all employment responsibilities and outsourced all corporate functions, which makes us more dependent on third parties to perform these corporate functions. - We may be subject to a variety of types of product liability or other claims based on allegations that the use of our product candidates by participants in our previously conducted clinical trials has resulted in adverse effects, and our insurance may not cover all product liability or other claims. - · Our revenues largely depend on proprietary rights, which may offer only limited protection against the development of competing products. - We are party to license agreements whereby we may receive royalties and or milestone payments from products subject to regulatory approval. - · The price of our common stock has been, and may continue to be, volatile. - · Our common stock is quoted on the OTCQX market of the OTC Markets Group, Inc., which has a very limited trading market and, therefore, market liquidity for our common stock is low and our stockholders' ability to sell their shares of our common stock may be limited. - The declaration of dividends is within the discretion of our Board of Directors, subject to any applicable limitations under Delaware corporate law.
-Our ability to pay dividends in the future depends on, among other things, our future revenues, which are expected to be minimal, if any, over the next several years, as well as our ability to manage expenses, including costs relating to our ongoing operations. - · Anti-takeover provisions in our charter documents and under Delaware corporate law may make it more difficult to acquire us, even though such acquisitions may be beneficial to our stockholders. - The issuance of preferred stock may adversely affect rights of our common stockholders.
+We currently do not anticipate any significant royalties from other sources and we do not intend to acquire new sources of royalty revenues. - We expect that we will not realize our deferred income tax assets. - The unprecedented actions taken globally to control the spread of COVID 19, as well as the uncertain timing for an effective treatment or vaccine for the virus, may materially and adversely affect our future right to receive licensing fees, milestone payments and royalties on product candidates that are being developed by third parties. - We have reallocated all employment responsibilities and outsourced all corporate functions, which makes us more dependent on third parties to perform these corporate functions. - We may be subject to a variety of types of product liability or other claims based on allegations that the use of our product candidates by participants in our previously conducted clinical trials has resulted in adverse effects, and our insurance may not cover all product liability or other claims. - · Our revenues largely depend on proprietary rights, which may offer only limited protection against the development of competing products. - · We are party to license agreements whereby we may receive royalties and or milestone payments from products subject to regulatory approval. - The price of our common stock has been, and may continue to be, volatile. - Our common stock is quoted on the OTCQX market of the OTC Markets Group, Inc., which has a very limited trading market and, therefore, market liquidity for our common stock is low and our stockholders' ability to sell their shares of our common stock may be limited. - The declaration of dividends is within the discretion of our Board of Directors, subject to any applicable limitations under Delaware corporate law.
+Our ability to pay dividends in the future depends on, among other things, our future revenues, which are expected to be minimal, if any, over the next several years, as well as our ability to manage expenses, including costs relating to our ongoing operations. - Anti-takeover provisions in our charter documents and under Delaware corporate law may make it more difficult to acquire us, even though such acquisitions may be beneficial to our stockholders. - · The issuance of preferred stock may adversely affect rights of our common stockholders.

-• If we experience an "ownership change," as defined in Section 382 of the Internal Revenue Code of 1986, as amended, our ability to fully utilize our net operating loss carryforwards ("NOLs") on an annual basis will be substantially limited, and the timing of the usage of the NOLs could be substantially delayed, which could therefore significantly impair the value of those benefits.
+If we experience an "ownership change," as defined in Section 382 of the Internal Revenue Code of 1986, as amended, our ability to fully utilize our net operating loss carryforwards ("NOLs") on an annual basis will be substantially limited, and the timing of the usage of the NOLs could be substantially delayed, which could therefore significantly impair the value of those benefits.